5 Steps to Maximize Your Pension in Canada (2026 Guide)

 Step 5: Combine Pension with Other Income Sources

-Relying only on pension income may not be enough.
+Relying only on government pension income may not be enough for a comfortable retirement.

 To strengthen your financial future: